 When you look at the big picture, gold does well when stock markets are turbulent.
 Similarly, gold offers a reliable alternative when other traditionally safe asset classes are underperforming.
 This reliability is why gold ETFs saw a $1.9 billion net inflow of investor money in October after the turbulence of August and September.

 Emerging markets will continue to sustain the high gold prices.
 In the past few years, emerging market central banks have bought significant amounts of gold.
-Such clamor for gold over traditionally popular assets like US Treasuries will continue to sustain demand.
+Such clamor for gold over traditionally popular assets such as US Treasuries will continue to sustain demand.

 Gold improves the risk-adjusted return in such a turbulent trading scene.
 With a 14% year-to-date appreciation, it is a very secure asset to invest.
 Tokenized gold digitally is a new convenience that eases investors’ entry into gold trading.